 Charter activity was able to resume in the Fort Louis marina, which is 60% operational and hosts major operators such as Dream Yacht Charter, Sunsail The Moorings and Trade Winds.
 5 million euros of work has been approved.
-They have started with a view to full delivery of the enlarged marina in September 2020.
+They have begun with a view to full delivery of the enlarged marina in September 2020.

 The lagoon, which was particularly hard hit, has still not been cleaned of debris.
-There are still 126 shipwrecks in the French part of the country.
+There are still 126 shipwrecks in the French part of the lagoon.
 A Dutch de-bottlenecking company has been selected by tender, but it does not yet have French approvals.
 Work will begin in the spring of 2020.

 The importance of boating is poorly understood by the institutions

-Present at the Nautic to show boaters that Sint Maarten was welcoming back sailors, the professionals regret the lack of attention from the institutions.
+Present at the Nautic to show boaters that Sint Maarten was welcoming back sailors, the professionals regretted the lack of attention from the institutions.
 "Community leaders don't realize what a boat represents.
 A charter fleet is the equivalent of a hotel," explains the president of Métimer.
-"A lot of charter operators ask us why this isn't going faster.
-Some manage between anchorages and berths.
-But they say if it doesn't move, we'll go somewhere else.
-All the local long-charter companies have disappeared."
+"Many charter operators ask us why it doesn't go faster.
+Some manage between the anchorages and the berths.
+But they say: if it doesn't move, we'll go somewhere else.
+All the local long charter companies have disappeared."

-Actions for boating in St. Martin
+Actions for water sports in St-Martin